Imprints of primordial magnetic fields in gravitational collapse during early structure formation: The model

 \subsubsection{Analysis techniques}

 \paragraph{Spatial averages}

-When analyzing simulation data, we consider different types of spatial averages of a quantity $X$.
-The root-mean-square value is defined as $X_\mathrm{rms} = \langle X^2 \rangle^{1/2}$.
+When analyzing simulation data, we considered different types of spatial averages of a quantity $X$.
+The root mean square value is defined as $X_\mathrm{rms} = \langle X^2 \rangle^{1/2}$.
 The total volume average is given by $\langle X \rangle$.
 In addition, we compute averages within the Jeans radius $\langle X \rangle_\mathrm{J}$, where the averaging is restricted to a sphere of radius $r_\mathrm{J}$ around the center of the numerical domain.

 \paragraph{Power spectra}